Paraprofessional vs. Substitute Teacher: What Are The Differences?

 The difference in job duties

 The primary difference between the roles of a paraprofessional and a substitute teacher is the degree of responsibility.
 Paraprofessionals are expected to have an in-depth knowledge of the curriculum and be able to provide support to the teacher in the classroom.
 Substitute teachers are expected to be able to teach the lesson plans that the regular teacher leaves behind.
-Still, they typically do not have the same opportunities to observe and assess student progress.
-Additionally, paraprofessionals typically have more opportunities to interact with students and build relationships with them.

 Both paraprofessionals and substitute teachers play an important role in the classroom, and each position has its unique responsibilities and expectations.
 Paraprofessionals are expected to have a good understanding of the curriculum and be able to provide support to teachers in the classroom.
 In contrast, substitute teachers are expected to be able to teach the lesson plans that the regular teacher leaves behind.